balvig/bricks/docker/README.md

 # Running Node-RED and an MQTT broker locally

-This Docker setup allows anyone to run a [Node-RED](https://nodered.org/) server and an MQTT broker ([Eclipse Mosquitto](https://mosquitto.org/)) – both vital parts of the Bricks ecosystem – on your personal computer (or on a server, or in the cloud, provided some tweaks).
+This Docker setup allows anyone to run a [Node-RED](https://nodered.org/) server and an MQTT broker ([Eclipse Mosquitto](https://mosquitto.org/)) – both vital parts of the Bricks ecosystem – on your personal computer (or a Raspberry Pi, using something like [Balena](https://balena.io/) f.ex.).

 ## Requirements